Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Consent revocation

-The need to lodge intent and confirm consent is matched by the need to revoke consent where a customer no longer wants to share information with a Third-Party App.
+The need to lodge intent and confirm consent is matched by the need to revoke consent where a customer no longer wants to share information with a Data Recipient App.

 Amplify Open Banking provides the means to revoke consent, both programmatically by an API call and through a user interface (UI).

-Note that in some markets revocation is only allowed by the Third-Party App and not directly at the bank.
+Note that in some markets revocation is only allowed by the Data Recipient App and not directly at the bank.
 In such cases revocation by a UI can be disabled dependent on your organization's position on market regulations.

 ### Infrastructure